ssmirr/appdev-chapters/adding-routes.md

 # Adding Routes

 We're now able to set up database tables, write quite complicated queries, and encapsulate them within handy shortcut methods.
 Great!
-However, if we (the developers) the only ones that can _use_ these queries (through the `rails console`), then they aren't much use.
+However, if we (the developers) are the only ones that can _use_ these queries (through the `rails console`), then they aren't much use.

 It's time to start adding an **interface** on top of our database so that external users can interact with and benefit from our carefully designed domain models.

 ## Specs

-For an application that transmits information across the internet (a.k.a. a web app), the **interface** consists of a set of URLs that a user can visit.
+For an application that runs on a server and transmits information across the internet, the **interface** consists of a set of URLs that a user can visit.
 Each URL will either

- - display a page with some information (Read, or in HTTP terminology, "get")
+ - display a page with some information ("get" in HTTP terminology)
- - trigger the storing of some information (Create, or in HTTP terminology, "post")
+ - trigger the storing of some information ("post" in HTTP terminology)
- - trigger the deleting of some information (Delete, or in HTTP terminology, "delete")
+ - trigger the deleting of some information ("delete" in HTTP terminology)
- - trigger the updating of some information (Update, or in HTTP terminology, "update")
+ - trigger the updating of some information ("update" in HTTP terminology)
  - forward to another URL
  - or some combination of the above

 Most obviously, the user might be visiting the URLs in their browser by typing into the address bar or clicking on links.
-Or, more and more commonly, users might be visiting from native iPhone or Android apps without even knowing that they are visiting URLs behind the scenes.
+Or, more and more commonly, users might be visiting from native iPhone or Android apps without even knowing that, behind the scenes, they are visiting URLs to store and retrieve the information they need.

 But make no mistake: if there is information being stored in a central database, then there's a web server running somewhere and URLs are being visited with each **action** a user takes.

 You can fully _specify_ a web application by listing out the URLs that users can visit, and what happens when each URL is visited.
 For example, let's say we wanted to build an interactive game of Rock, Paper, Scissors.
 The complete specifications (or **specs**, for short) for this app might look like this:

- - `http://[OUR APP DOMAIN]/rock` — Should display "You played rock!", a random move by the computer, and the outcome
+ - `http://[OUR APP DOMAIN]/rock` — Should display "You played rock.", a random move by the computer, and the outcome
- - `http://[OUR APP DOMAIN]/paper` — Should display "You played paper!", a random move by the computer, and the outcome
+ - `http://[OUR APP DOMAIN]/paper` — Should display "You played paper.", a random move by the computer, and the outcome
- - `http://[OUR APP DOMAIN]/scissors` — Should display "You played scissors!", a random move by the computer, and the outcome
+ - `http://[OUR APP DOMAIN]/scissors` — Should display "You played scissors.", a random move by the computer, and the outcome
  - `http://[OUR APP DOMAIN]/` — A welcome page that displays
     - "Happy Monday!" (or whatever day it is)
     - The rules of the game.
     - For example,

        ```
        Happy Tuesday!
        Rock beats Scissors, Paper beats Rock, Scissors beats Paper.
        Point your browser at /rock, /paper, or /scissors to play the game.
        ```

 Now — how do we get our web server to perform the above tasks when users visit the above URLs?
 Right now, if we try typing any of these URLs into our browsers, we'll see a "No route matches error."
 Let's fix that.